mari-code-l/The-Snail-Farm/README.md

 - The Gitpod crashed down a couple of times all of a sudden and I wasn't able to commit my work then I had to commit in chunks.

+- Unnecessary scripts that show error in the console.
+Tutor support helped me to get through some errors.

 **Project Barriers**

 - The biggest issue for me while doing this project is that I didn't have enough time from the beginning because I had to resubmit my MS1 project due to minor bugs while I am starting my MS2 project.

 - It also plays a big role that I am sick for a week while doing this project but I have to keep on continuing.
-I've been living alone in Germany for four years now without family around to take care of me when I am struggling with health issues so I guess this new career path that I chose with Code Institute, I believe that it is a huge change (from Tourism to IT) keeps me motivate for my future career.
+I've been living alone in Germany for four years now without family around to take care of me when I am struggling with health issues so I guess this new career path that I chose with Code Institute, I believe that it is a huge change (from Tourism to IT) keeps me motivated for my future career.

 ---